 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 If you cannot get through on the above telephone number, please leave a voicemail – we are checking our voicemail regularly.

 We’ll consider your request and get back to you within seven working days.

 Reporting accessibility problems with this website

 This website has recently undergone a major update with the aim of rectifying a number of accessibility issues.
 We will continue to review older documents that currently have accessibility issues with the intention of moving these to a more accessible format.
 Staff who provide content for the website are being made aware of accessibility requirements and are being trained to enable them to address these when adding new content and documents to the website.

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact: Fiona Lemon or Rodney Appleyard, Marketing and Communications Managers, on 01206 872001 or contact our communications team by email.
+If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact our Marketing and Communications Manager on 01206 872001 or contact our communications team by email.